-We offer a wide variety of Worship Services, including a relatively traditional Parish Communion and an all-age act of worship each Sunday.
-We have Iona and Taizé services from time to time, Bible Study Groups, a School Club at the affiliated Holy Trinity Primary School and social events, all of which are open to anyone who feels that they would like to join.
-Everyone is encouraged to share tea and coffee after each Sunday service in the Organ Transept at Holy Trinity.
-We are a Fairtrade church and have a twice monthly stall of Traidcraft items between the 9.30 and 11.00am services.
+We offer a wide variety of worship services, including a relatively traditional Parish Eucharist each Sunday.
+We have Iona and Taizé services from time to time, Bible study groups, a school club at the affiliated Holy Trinity Primary School, and social events, all of which are open to anyone who feels that they would like to join.
+Everyone is encouraged to share tea and coffee after each Sunday service in the organ transept at Holy Trinity.
+We are a Fairtrade church and have a weekly stall of Traidcraft items after the 10.00 am Eucharist service.

 We have a liberal Catholic tradition with an emphasis on accepting people as they are and endeavouring to see the presence of God in everyone.
 We hope that people in the parish and the wider community of Weymouth see Holy Trinity as ‘their’ church and to that end it is kept open most weekdays.
 We try to help nurture people’s faith and support them on life’s journey.
 Holy Trinity sees itself as an affirming and inclusive church in every sense.
 We also seek to witness to God’s love for all people and especially those in need.
 Many members of the church are involved in social and charitable work in Weymouth and beyond.